dyne/dnscrypt-proxy/README.markdown

 ------------

-The daemon is known to work on recent versions of OSX, OpenBSD, NetBSD, Dragonfly BSD, FreeBSD and Linux.
+The daemon is known to work on recent versions of OSX, OpenBSD, NetBSD, Dragonfly BSD, FreeBSD, Linux and Cygwin/Win32.

 Compile and install it using the standard procedure: